ms/buildtogether.tech/src/fairness.md

 Harvard's decision to turn away more capable people in favor of less capable ones doesn't make sense if you think that a university's job is to find and train the smartest people it can.
-It makes more sense when you realize that
-<span i="institutional priorities">most institutions' first priority</span> is
-to perpetuate themselves: if it wasn't, they probably wouldn't still be around.
+It makes more sense when you realize that [% i "institutional priorities" %]most institutions' first priority[% /i %] is to perpetuate themselves: if it wasn't, they probably wouldn't still be around.

-Similarly, the hiring process at many tech companies isn't designed to find the best programmers: instead, it is designed (or more often has just evolved) to find people who are like those doing the hiring.  "<span i="cultural fit (as unconscious bias)">Cultural fit</span>" almost always means "like me": consciously or not, we are all <span i="unconscious bias">biased</span> toward those who look like us, talk like us, and make the same pop culture references as us, which has nothing to do with on-the-job ability [% b Greenwald1995 Jost2009 %].
+Similarly, the hiring process at many tech companies isn't designed to find the best programmers: instead, it is designed (or more often has just evolved) to find people who are like those doing the hiring.  "[% i "cultural fit (as unconscious bias)" %]Cultural fit[% /i %]" almost always means "like me": consciously or not, we are all [% i "unconscious bias" %]biased[% /i %] toward those who look like us, talk like us, and make the same pop culture references as us, which has nothing to do with on-the-job ability [% b Greenwald1995 Jost2009 %].

-One way this bias shows up is in <span i="whiteboard coding questions">whiteboard coding questions</span> about linked lists, dynamic programming, and other topics from computer science classes on data structures and algorithms.
+One way this bias shows up is in [% i "whiteboard coding questions" %]whiteboard coding questions[% /i %] about linked lists, dynamic programming, and other topics from computer science classes on data structures and algorithms.
 As [Hillel Wayne][wayne-hillel] discovered when he looked at [their history][wayne-linked-lists], they might have indicated how much experience someone had using C or Pascal in the 1980s, but they have no more to do with on-the-job performance than the essay questions used by Ivy League schools have to do with your ability to learn.
-When [April Christina Curley][curley-april], a recruiter at <span i="Google!unfair hiring practices">Google</span>, began coaching Black students how to prepare for interviews with Google that included questions like these, the company shut her down---even though schools like Stanford had been running coaching sessions for their students for years [% b Tiku2021 %].
+When [April Christina Curley][curley-april], a recruiter at [% i "Google!unfair hiring practices" %]Google[% /i %], began coaching Black students how to prepare for interviews with Google that included questions like these, the company shut her down---even though schools like Stanford had been running coaching sessions for their students for years [% b Tiku2021 %].

-[% b Behroozi2019 Behroozi2020a Behroozi2020b %] summarize <span i="hiring
+[% b Behroozi2019 Behroozi2020a Behroozi2020b %] summarize [% i "hiring
-process!mistakes">many other things that often go wrong in hiring</span>, from long delays waiting for feedback to asking candidates to spend several days working for free on programming assignments.
+process!mistakes" %]many other things that often go wrong in hiring[% /i %], from long delays waiting for feedback to asking candidates to spend several days working for free on programming assignments.
 These aren't just signs of dysfunctional company culture: they also make hiring harder for some people than